Griffan/FASTQuick/Readme.md

 ###NAME
-   FASTQuick, a Fastq file based Population identification and Contamination detection tool.
+   FASTQuick, a Fastq file based **ultra-rapid** QC tool which incorporates the alignment, population identification, contamination estimation and variety of QC analysis.

 ###Tutorial